gcunhase/EmbraceBERT/README.md

     > `CUDA_VISIBLE_DEVICES=0 python run_embracebert_classifier.py --seed 1 --task_name askubuntu_intent --model_type embracebert --model_name_or_path bert-base-uncased --logging_steps 1 --do_train --do_eval --do_lower_case --data_dir data/intent_processed/nlu_eval/askubuntucorpus/ --max_seq_length 128 --per_gpu_eval_batch_size=1 --per_gpu_train_batch_size=4 --learning_rate 2e-5 --num_train_epochs 3.0 --output_dir ./results/embracebert/askubuntu_complete_ep3_bs4_seed1/ --overwrite_output_dir --overwrite_cache --save_best --log_dir ./runs/embracebert/askubuntu_complete_ep3_bs4_seed1`

+* Condensed EmbraceBERT fine-tuned with Intention Classification Dataset: add `--is_condensed` to run
+    * In this version, the embracement layer doesn't consider all the tokens, only those referring to tokens in the original sentence.
+Previously, if the max length of the sequence was 128, all 128 tokens would be considered even if the sentence only had 10 tokens in it.

+* Frozen EBERT: freeze BERT weights and to end-to-end finetuning after embrace layer with classifier loss is saturated for a few steps
+    * EmbraceBERT
+    * Condensed EmbraceBERT

 ### 3. Output
 | File | Description |
 | ---- | ----------- |